 Descriptions of Kangaroo Dogs are as few and far between as early drawings.
 With no Breed Standard ever written, no Stud Book records, no photographs and precious few paintings, we have to rely on early writings.
 The first dog show recorded in New Zealand was in 1882.
 This was the Canterbury Dog Club held under the auspices of the Papanui Coursing Club.
 So the following early description is assumed to have been written during the 1850's.
 It reads:

 'They were big, bony dogs with light shaggy coats, their colours ranging from whitish fawn to brindle iron-grey and black.
 They were imported from Australia to New Zealand to kill the wild dogs which had become a menace to run holders and their sheep.
 They were declared to be as game Bulldogs, fierce as tiger cats and match any kangaroo that leapt over the plains.
 They were also one of the few canine species that would kill a bitch'.

-So clearly these were a type of dog bred purely for function.
-Walter Beilby wrote in his 1897 book,'The Dog in Australasia':
+The respected Australian author Walter Beilby wrote in his 1897 book,'The Dog in Australasia':

 Kangaroo Dogs Hunting c 1856